Arjun-SC31/data-512-homework_2/README.md

 Note: The above representation can be represented as a Pandas Dataframe using "orient = 'records'" argument when reading the json file using 'pandas.read_json'

-2. Pandas Interpreting Timestamps as Epoch Times:
+2. Issues with WikiMedia API timing out:

-The Wikimedia API represents timestamps as "YYYYMM00", however, this timestamp is interpreted by pandas to be in Epoch Time.
+Do not try to collect the ORES data for all the individual article_titles.

-Example: '20200100' would be interpreted by pandas as '2034-01-04 11:55:00'
+There are over 22,000 article_titles, and I observed that the API would often time out with the result "{'httpReason': '', 'httpCode': 429}".

-The timestamp would have to be converted back into the original timestamp for meaningful time-series analysis.
-A solution to this problem is used in "HW1_Analysis.ipynb"
+One solution to this problem is to collect the data in batches of a fixed size, and include a pause for a short duration.
+This would allow you to obtain the ORES for the majority of the article_titles.